Justia Lawyer Rating

 The couple called Greg Hill & Associates and met with Greg the day after the arrest.
 Greg listened to the wife explain what had happened.

-Greg explained that the wife most likely would be eligible for judicial diversion under Assembly Bill (AB) 2124, which was codified at Penal Code § 1001.94 to § 1001.98, but explained as well that the judge’s discretion is still available to deny such a program.
+Greg explained that the wife most likely would be eligible for judicial diversion under Assembly Bill (AB) 2124, which was codified at Penal Code § 1001.94 to § 1001.98, but explained as well that the judge’s discretion was still available to deny such a program.
 Greg explained that the seven items, the total value of the items and the wife’s silence in response to loss prevention questioning might be argued by the prosecution as things that merit denial of such a request for diversion.

 Greg then recommended that the client enroll in and finish an online shoplifting prevention course ASAP.
 The client did this and provided our office with her certificate of completion.